Documentation Index

 Set up completions interactively:

 This detects your shell and writes the completion script to the right place.
 Supported shells: bash, zsh, fish, PowerShell.
-You can also generate raw scripts for manual setup:

 source <(st completion generate zsh)